Beccles: Railway

-The town was formerly the southern terminus of the Yarmouth to Beccles Line, which ran across the River Waveney marshes to Great Yarmouth, and the eastern terminus of the Waveney Valley Line, linking to the Great Eastern Main Line at Tivetshall in Norfolk.
+The town was formerly the southern terminus of the Yarmouth to Beccles Line, which ran across the River Waveney marshes to Great Yarmouth and the eastern terminus of the Waveney Valley Line, linking to the Great Eastern Main Line at Tivetshall in Norfolk.
 Both lines closed, in 1954 and 1966 respectively; the latter as a result of the Beeching Cuts.

 Air

 Beccles Airfield is located at Ellough, around 3 mi south-east of the town.
 Originally built in 1942 as a wartime airfield, it was used as a heliport servicing the North Sea petrochemical industry and is now a base for light aircraft and parachuting.

 Cycling

 National Cycle Route 1, which runs from London to the Orkney Islands, passes through Beccles.
 Regional Route 30, which runs between Wells-next-the-Sea and Brandon, and Regional Route 31, from Reedham Ferry to Southwold, also pass through the town.

-Road
+Roads

 The town is by-passed to the north by the A146 road between Norwich in Norfolk and Lowestoft in Suffolk.
 The by-pass was built in the 1980s and the main road previously ran through the town, crossing the River Waveney at the narrow Beccles bridge.
 The link road between the A146 and the town is George Westwood Way, in memory of a Deputy Mayor, George Lionel Westwood, who fought hard for the construction of the by-pass.

 The A145 used to run from the A146 through the town centre to link with the A12 at Blythburgh, 11 mi to the south of Beccles.
 The official route of the road now runs via the Beccles Southern Relief Road to indicate to drivers, particularly those of HGVs, that they can avoid the town; this is intended to make the relief road effective in keeping unnecessary traffic out of the town.